Monitoring

 The Time dimension (input) is used to define whether the KPI values are recorded as monthly, quarterly or annual values.
 Monthly values are automatically aggregated to quarterly values and these are aggregated to annual values.
 The Time dimension (display) controls which time grid is used as the default value in all displays.

-In the Unit you select the appropriate measurement unit for the KPI in the combo box.
-If the appropriate measurement unit is missing, you can create a new one via the menu (Monitoring / Edit KPI units).
-The unit is also used to control the number of decimal places with which the KPI values are displayed.
+In the Unit field, select the appropriate measurement unit for the KPI from the drop-down list.
+If the appropriate measurement unit is missing, you can create a new one using the drop-down list.

 Finally, you assign the appropriate Aggregation to the KPI.
 Here you decide whether quarterly and annual values are calculated as a total, average or final value.